Kerri Belfor always planned to return to college and get her bachelor's degree.

-Then, a co-worker told her about Lakeland College's adult education program and its BlendEd feature.
+Then, a co-worker told her about Lakeland University's adult education program and its BlendEd feature.

-"Lakeland College's flexibility is not only with their class selection and their class programs but how you choose to take the class," said Belfor, who will graduate in May.
+"Lakeland University's flexibility is not only with their class selection and their class programs but how you choose to take the class," said Belfor, who will graduate in May.

 It's that "how you choose to take the class" option that has students like Belfor excited.
 Lakeland is expanding its BlendEd feature this spring with several new ways to take a class.

 Lakeland launched BlendEd in 2005 with classes that allowed students to seamlessly transition from week to week between the traditional classroom and online.
 Now, the institution has developed three more ways for students to take classes.

 "We have yet to find a program that provides students with this much flexibility within a single class," said Zach Voelz, Lakeland's vice president for enrollment management.
 "Many colleges and universities around the country offer students different pieces of our program."

 Learn more about the additional class options with the new BlendEd.